marcinjak9/italian-flavours-gatsby/src/pages/personalized-events/index.md

   subtitle: >-
     An unforgettable gourmet journey among the most antique and precious culinary and cultural traditions of Italy
-descriptionTitle: Share your passion for Italy with people you love directly at your place
+descriptionTitle: 'Share your passion for Italy with people you love, directly at your place'
 personalizedEventsGallery:
   - image: /img/simon-rae-732820-unsplash.jpg
   - image: /img/simon-rae-732820-unsplash.jpg
   - image: /img/flavor_wheel.jpg
-  # - image: /img/simon-rae-732820-unsplash.jpg
-  # - image: /img/simon-rae-732820-unsplash.jpg
-  # - image: /img/products-grid2.jpg
-midDescriptionTitle: I bring italian food culture at your home
+midDescriptionTitle: I bring Italian food culture at your home
 midDescriptionBody: >-
   These are only some of the high class culinary experiences I can organise personally for family gatherings or celebrations, private dinners, business